grafana/metrictank/docs/config.md

 # kafka partitions to consume. use '*' or a comma separated list of id's.
 Should match kafka-mdm-in's partitions.
 partitions = *
 # offset to start consuming from.
 Can be oldest, newest or a time duration
-# When using a duration but the offset request fails (e.g. Kafka doesn't have data so far back), Grafana Metrictank falls back to `oldest`.
+# When using a duration but the offset request fails (e.g. Kafka doesn't have data so far back), metrictank falls back to `oldest`.
 # Should match your kafka-mdm-in setting
 offset = newest
-# Maximum time backlog processing can block during Grafana Metrictank startup.
+# Maximum time backlog processing can block during metrictank startup.
 Setting to a low value may result in data loss
 backlog-process-timeout = 60s
 # Whether to enable TLS
 tls-enabled = false